 FIG. 4: The upper image is the SNR value over the full span of file one.
 The lower image flags a hardware injection where there is a bulge in the graph.
 The highest spike in the upper graph is due to an injection indicated by the lower graph.

 where the sensitivity was relatively better, but it’s significance would be far from enough to claim a real detection.
 In short, LIGO in the S6 run was not sensitive enough to make this detection.
 Besides, the other two subsequent detections have made it more likely that detecting GW150914 was just a beginning triggered by increased sensitivity.
-Therefore, the detection GW150914 event was not a mere coincidence.
-In contrast, the successful detection was (and the future detections are) made possible by persisting in upgrading the detectors.
+Therefore, the detection of the GW150914 event was not a mere coincidence.
+In contrast, the successful detection was (and future detections will be) made possible by persisting in upgrading the detectors.

 VII.
 EXTENSIONS